aniket328/hacktober_website/README.md

 - You can develop your organizations through this stage which will help you in future.

-- Hacktober Fest gives you a recognization over others ,which assists you with developing your vocation.
+- Hacktober Fest gives you a recognization over others, which assists you with developing your vocation.

 - It rouses you to put forth a valiant effort and empower you while give invigorating treats like shirts / establishing plants of your name on finishing 4 ventures.